RCA's Amazing AR-88 Series of Receivers

 Plastic Panel Dial Cover - The plastic panel dial cover is actually a series of paint layers applied from the back via a silk-screening process.
 Black is applied first, then white and finally the yellowish-greenish protective layer.
 The black is well protected but the white sometimes seems to have damage occur to it.
 Usually, the white can be reapplied as Artist's Acrylic paint matched to the white/gray/beige color and thinned appropriately.
 Mask off the area if the white is damaged around the band indicators.
 This has to be very straight and masking is the only way to have it look correct.
 Be sure the paint is really thin so that you won't see an edge on the band indicators.
 You will have to apply about three coats allowing for drying time between coats.
 The decorative white lines around the logging scale window and the ID plate window can be applied by hand.
 Finish by over-coating the touch-up with a yellowish-green mix of Artist's Acrylic to protect the white.
 The plastic panel dial cover should end up looking absolutely original from the front and, depending on your abilities, stock from the back.

 Dials - The main tuning dial, the logging dial and the ID plate on nearly all AR-88 receivers are all made out of the old type of yellowish plastic that is very photo-sensitive.
 The dials and ID plate will darken considerably with long term exposure to bright light (very common with the rack mount versions that are no longer in a rack.)
 You can clean the dials but don't use any harsh chemicals like Windex or any kind of solvents.
-I use foaming plastic cleaner that is designed specifically for cleaning plastic.
-Wet a cotton cloth with the foam cleaner - don't use paper towels.
+I use "foaming plastic cleaner" that is designed specifically for cleaning plastic.
+Wet a cotton cloth with the foam cleaner - don't ever use paper towels on plastic dials.
 Make sure the cloth is damp but not dripping wet.
 Rub the dial gently with the cloth.
 Only the dirt and oxidation will come off.
 Be gentle - don't scrub.
 Always watch the lettering for any indication of thinning - the AR-88 dials are pretty tough but be careful anyway.
 With foaming plastic cleaner and a cotton cloth that is "just damp" no damage to the dial lettering will occur.
 Clean the back of the dials to enhance their illumination.
 That's about all you can do to the dials without damaging them.
 It is impossible to remove the photo-sensitive discoloration because it is deep into the plastic.

 Knobs - Knobs can be cleaned by soaking in a dish washing soap and hot water solution for 30 minutes.
 Then scrub the knobs with a tooth brush to clean.
 Sometimes the knobs are scarred from rough handling with deep scratches or small chips.
 The knobs are made of solid bakelite and can be reconditioned by installing the knob onto a .25" diameter shaft about 3" long.
 This can be chucked-up in a drill press or lathe.
 Turn the knob and by using a file remove material where the deep scratches are.
 This is followed by 600 grid aluminum oxide paper or 0000 steel wool.
 This can only be done on the front curved surface of the knob - not on the edge or flutes.
 Now, remove the knob from the drill press or lathe and hand polish the knob using Semichrome or Wenol's.
 Because of the index pointer you can't "turn polish" the entire knob - it must be done by hand.
 The knob index line can be filled if necessary with Artist's Acrylic paint mixed to a "manila beige" color.
 Plain white will look way too bright.